milosmns/milosmns.github.io/_posts/op-ed/2022-11-01-Backlogs-are-Evil.md

 *A fancy version of a Tech Radar*
 {: refdef}

-In my personal life, I don't do this.
-At work, I think it's important to meet with the team from time to time and review the radar.
+I think it's important to meet with the team from time to time and review the radar.
 It doesn't have to follow this format, but it should be a list of ideas and suggestions that don't require urgent resolution.
 Initiatives and ideas that get a high priority (after team discussions) can be moved to the Discovery Board where they'll be studied and prepared for engineering.
 Rejecting requests is a whole other story, which I write about in the **Prioritization** section of this series.

+#### 👨‍👩‍👦 &nbsp; Personal life

+On a personal level, I see black hole backlogs in my chore lists, such as: pick up this item from there, clean up this area, have this item delivered, buy this item, etc. I believe the same principles of backlog management should apply to personal items, provided you're willing to put in the effort necessary to streamline your workflow.
+I just don't apply the Radar concept.
+For that "backlog", I try to divide the work into sprints that last **no longer than 2 hours** -- that way I have enough time to get things done, but I won't waste a whole day on chores.
+I break this rule as much as anyone, but it's a good one to keep.

 {:refdef: style="text-align: center;"}
 ![Solutions](/images/posts/time-management-idea.png)